This post is being expanded. Last edit: 5/30/19

 “Daring ideas are like chessmen moved forward; they may be beaten, but they may start a winning game.” − Johann Wolfgang von Goethe

 Consider the age-old question: what is the meaning of life?
-Think of everything that you care about—your education, your career, your family.
-Think about the times of laughter you’ve shared with those you love, the losses you’ve mourned and joys you’ve celebrated, or the anger you’ve felt towards the injustice in our world.
+Think of everything that you care about—your family, your career, your education.
+Think about the times of joy you’ve shared with those you love, the sorrow of the hardships you’ve faced, or the frustration you’ve felt towards the injustice in our world.
 And consider all of human progress—the knowledge we’ve gained and the civilization we’ve built.
 It all seems rather meaningless when you see the smallness of Earth in the vast emptiness of space.
 Yet we long for our lives to mean something.
 So we, afraid of losing our sense of importance, have largely ignored the bigger picture that science has revealed.
 But here’s an idea that embraces the cosmic view while giving significance to every human experience.
 This may be a scientific reality—and perhaps the only reality—that makes us a relevant part of our universe.
 Nonetheless, my intuitions may be misled, and my conclusions could be false, or perhaps unfalsifiable.
 Thus, how you receive my logic and its assumptions might depend on your own intuitions—on how strongly you feel that life is meant to be preserved, and that our existence is something to be cherished.

-“Our loyalties are to the species and to the planet.
+“Our loyalties are to the species and the planet.
+We speak for Earth.
 Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring.” – Carl Sagan